-IELTS test results, valid for 2 years, are announced after 13 days for paper based test, while the computer delivered IELTS results are announced within 2 to 7 business days.
-In IELTS test, where the highest score is 9, the arithmetic average of the scores taken by the candidate in each section helps to calculate the overall band score.
+IELTS test results, valid for 2 years, are announced usually after 13 days for paper based test, while the computer delivered IELTS results are announced within 2 to 5 business days.* In IELTS test, where the highest score is 9, the arithmetic average of the scores taken by the candidate in each section helps to calculate the overall band score.
 If necessary, the average of the score you will get is rounded to a lower or higher score.
 In addition, full scores as well as half scores are very common in this test (eg 5.5, 6.5, 7.5 etc.).

 What if I can’t get the result I want?

 First, don’t be disappointed right away.
 You can take the IELTS test as often as you want.
 There is no limitation.
 Also, taking the test a few times can help you gain experience, beat your stress and reach the score you want.